 Strava Metro is designed for use by geographic information system (GIS) professionals familiar with GIS software and engaged in city planning.

 Cycling advocacy groups and the general public can access a high-resolution, qualitative, visualization of Strava activity data for free at Strava Labs

 8. Can anyone be part of the Strava Metro dataset?

 Anyone using Strava to publicly track their rides, runs and other fitness activities is anonymously contributing to the Strava Metro dataset with every upload.
 It’s a way for you to vote with your ride or run for better cycling and pedestrian infrastructure in your community.

 9. How does Strava Metro respect the privacy of Strava members?

 The data provided through Metro has been anonymized and aggregated to a linear map so that cycling activity cannot be associated with a specific member of Strava’s community.
 We are providing this information in anonymous aggregate form to help improve infrastructure and safety for cyclists, runners and pedestrians.

-We see many potential products in the future for Strava Metro.
+Strava metro exists to make biking, walking and running in cities better.
+We see many potential products in the future for Strava Metro to help us further our mission.
 In the near-term we are working on enhanced visualizations and tools for use with Strava Metro data by users without access to and experience in GIS software.
 We are also looking into providing tools to facilitate the analysis of the data so groups can use it as effectively as possible.